timetellsinnovations/tecnisiolrecommendertool_v2/IOL-ASSESSMENT-REVIEW-GUIDE.md

-# TECNIS® IOL Selection Tool - Assessment Review Guide
+# TECNIS™ IOL Selection Tool - Assessment Review Guide

 **Document Purpose**: Comprehensive guide for team review of the IOL recommendation logic, question flow, and all possible outcomes.